burke86/desdia/README.md

 `./desdia SN-C3 -n 30 -c 1 -w /data/des80.a/data/user/ --nowarn`

-#### Wide-area Tile (coming soon)
+#### Wide-Area (Main Survey)

-For the wide-area survey, specify the tile.
-Each tile will be split into four regions.
+For the wide-area survey, specify the pointing number (value from 0-2180; see `y3point.csv` file).
+Each pointing will be split into CCDs using a Y3 template (or the CCD specified with the `-c` flag):

-`./desdia DES0251+0043 -n 30 -w /data/des80.a/data/user/ --nowarn`
+`./desdia SURVEY-1 -n 30 -w /data/des80.a/data/user/ --nowarn`

 ### Output: